About Autumn Colors

 When is the best time to see it?

-New England's hardwood trees start to change in northernmost Maine, New Hampshire and Vermont in early to mid September.
+New England's hardwood trees start to change in northernmost Maine and New Hampshire in early to mid September.
 The autumn color sweeps slowly south through Massachusetts to Connecticut and Rhode Island.
 On average, the peak of New England's season is during the first two weeks of October.

 What actually happens?